Brown gives students the freedom to direct their education

 The Career Development Center helps students plan for futures that make productive use of their academic achievements.

 Brown also offers free, non-credit, online courses open to learners from around the world.
-These courses, offered in partnership with Coursera, develop students' knowledge and understanding of the liberal arts and sciences while providing a window into Brown's exceptional learning environment.
+These courses, offered in partnership with EdX, develop students' knowledge and understanding of the liberal arts and sciences while providing a window into Brown's exceptional learning environment.

 Open learning follows in the spirit of the Brown mission to “serve the community, the nation, and the world by discovering, communicating, and preserving knowledge and understanding in a spirit of free inquiry.”